tariqdaouda/Mariana/README.rst

 Trainers are objects that take care of the whole training process.
 If any exception occurs during training the trainer will also automatically save the last version of the model as well as logs explaining what happened.

 For now Mariana ships with only one trainer: **NoEarlyStopping**.
-This trainers takes a *test set* and a *train set* and will either run forever (nbEpochs = -1) or for a given numbers of epochs.
+This trainers takes a *test set* and a *train set* and will either run forever (nbEpochs = -1) or for a given number of epochs.

 It will: